system76/docs/content/enable-hibernation.md

 - Additional drive I/O used on Solid State Drives (SSDs)
 - Depending on alloted RAM in a system, and size of NVMe/SSD drive(s), hibernation could add notable delay on resuming a hibernation session.

-However, these limitations aside, hibernation is an often requested feature for Pop!\_OS.
+However, these limitations aside, hibernation is an often requested feature for Pop!\_OS, and there are some real benefits to it.
+For example, hibernation (when compared to always using suspend) can improve the longevity of your battery - full charge/discharge cycles can be hard on your battery and shorten its life.
+Since hibernation completely shuts off power to the device, it can prolong the lifetime of your battery.
+Additionally, there are some security benefits.
+While your computer is suspended, the decryption key for your data volume remains in memory, and your device is vulnerable to certain physical attacks that can extract the key from RAM.
+If the device is hibernated, and the hibernation swap space is encrypted, the drive must be decrypted to obtain the key, which would be impossible without already knowing the key (this is as secure as a normal, full shutdown).

+Note also that many devices support 'suspend-then-hibernate', which can yield the best of both worlds.
+This allows the laptop to suspend for a defined amount of time, before hibernating, which can save disk writes and improve wake time for short suspends (e.g. taking a lunch break), while giving all the benefits of hibernation for longer breaks (e.g. overnight).
+A note at the end of this guide describes how to make use of this.

 The purpose of this article is to provide steps for enabling hibernation for any users that would like it.

 ## Enable Hibernation on an Encrypted Drive